 It is prohibited by section 15 of the Canadian Charter of rights and freedoms and by all provincial Human Rights codes to find sections that apply to you, look up your provincial Human Rights Code.

 If you find something useful in here because you have been sexual harassed or victimized this site has served it's purpose.
-Its also about something know one ever said to me, its not your fault, your not the only one and your not alone.
+Its also about something know one ever said to me.....
 So for anyone else who has had similar experiences.
-Its not your fault, however, I can say, you might be alone, but your not the only one.
+You might be alone, but your not the only one. " Truth is the daughter of time "

 From what I have been able to find from a legal perspective there are two main types of sexual harassment "quid pro quo" and “hostile climate”.
 Even though victims do not have to describe there experiences on the basis of these types.
 I think if you have been subjected to these types of sexual harassment its best to make yourself knowledgeable, these two types are dependent on the consequences for the victim.